 Before you leave home, download Google Translate.
 It is an app on your smartphone that can translate words and phrases between two languages.
 It is especially useful in Japan.
 You can simply type in what you want to say, and it will translate it into Japanese.

 Another feature of Google Translate is translating a written text.
 Open your Google Translate app, take a photo of the written text, and it will automatically translate the text into English.
 This feature is especially useful when you are in a restaurant or a retail store.
 The app works best when the text is typed and not handwritten.

 At a bare minimum, if you know how to say “hello” and “thank you,” it will go a long way.
 (I only knew these two words when I was there!)

 Here are some words and phrases that you might find useful.

 Most nationalities will receive a visa on arrival when you arrive in Japan and are allowed to stay in Japan for up to 90 days.

 Click here to determine if you require a visa for a short-term stay.

-An IC card is a rechargeable card where take public transportation including major routes for train, subway, bus, streetcars and some ferry.
+An IC card is a rechargeable smartcard that allows you to take public transportation including major routes for train, subway, bus, streetcars and some ferries.